What is the average salary in Pullman, WA?

 Pullman Regional Hospital

-Pullman Regional Hospital provides healthcare services to the community.
-They offer a range of medical specialties and services.
-Their staff includes doctors, nurses, and other healthcare professionals.
+Pullman Regional Hospital offers comprehensive healthcare services to the community.
+Their team includes doctors, nurses, and support staff dedicated to patient care.

 -